MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ##Step 3 - Create Container From Image

 Now that you have a custom container image, deploy a new container from this image and open an interactive session into the container.
-This do this, run docker run –it new container image name or id cmd.

 ```
 docker run –it newcontainerimage cmd